PaulBernier/castl/README.md

 ## LuaJIT

-Good news, if you want to use CASTL with LuaJIT, you can!
+Good news, if you want to use CASTL with LuaJIT (2.x) , you can!

 The only point is that you'll have to compile LuaJIT with the -DLUAJIT\_ENABLE\_LUA52COMPAT option [http://luajit.org/extensions.html#lua52](http://luajit.org/extensions.html#lua52) (i.e. uncomment line 'XCFLAGS+= -DLUAJIT_ENABLE_LUA52COMPAT' in `src/Makefile`).
 Then you can use the `--jit` option of the castl command line:

 ```
 castl --jit <file.js>
 ```

-Note that by using LuaJIT instead of Lua 5.2 VM you'll unfortunately lose (for now):

-* _with_ statement (not a big loss normally...)

 ## Q&A